Where to see turtles on the Southern Great Barrier Reef (guaranteed!)

-Green turtles have a good sized rookery on this island as well as a smaller loggerhead one and each play an important role in the ecosystem around the island.
+Green turtles have a well-sized rookery on this island, as well as a smaller loggerhead one and each, play an important role in the ecosystem around the island.

 You can take a day trip from 1770 or from Bundaberg, with Lady Musgrave Experience, which makes getting here really easy.
 Or take the adventurous option of camping on the island and turtle spotting to your heart’s content.

 Lady Elliot Island

 Lady Elliot Island is regarded as one of the best dive sites in Australia.
 So, you’re off to a good start.